 Many of their branches are like mini department stores with several stories of products ranging from groceries to electronics to clothing to dildos.
 Yes, dildos.
 And not just any old dildos, but tax-free dildos!

 Visit the Don Quijote website to find the blue penguin nearest you.

 Ever since we took this awesome cooking class in Hoi An, Vietnam, Ren and I have been searching for cooking classes wherever we go.
 It’s just a fun, hands-on way of getting to know the local cuisine.

 There are many websites that offer cooking classes, but I suggest searching for one on airKitchen or Cookly.
-Both are booking platforms that offer cooking classes – airKitchen focuses on Japan while Cookly offers classes in multiple cities around the world.
-Follow the links to search for cooking classes in Osaka on airKitchen and Cookly.
+Both are booking platforms that offer cooking classes in different cities around the world.

 If you’re interested in more unconventional things to do in Osaka, then check out this interesting list of off-the-beaten path attractions in Osaka and Kyoto.
 I like unusual places myself so I’ll surely be visiting some of those places on out next trip to the Kansai region.